wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - Passing a custom scope value

-  By default, the scope value `openid` is passed as a query parameter to Keycloakâ€™s login URL, but you can add an additional custom value:
+  By default, the scope value `openid` is passed as a query parameter to Keycloak¡¯s login URL, but you can add an additional custom value:

 ```
     var keycloak = new Keycloak({ scope: 'offline_access' });
 ```

 #### 2.3.3.
-Installing Middleware
+Installing Middleware {#}

 Once instantiated, install the middleware into your connect-capable app: